Splatting-based Synthesis for Video Frame Interpolation: Iterative Flow Upsampling

 \subsection{Iterative Upsampling}

 We utilize a small neural network to perform iterative flow upsampling in an coarse-to-fine manner while using the high-resolution input frames as a guide.
 Specifically, given a flow estimate at a resolution of $\bm{x}$ as well as the two input images at a resolution of $2 \cdot \bm{x}$, the upsampling network estimates the flow at a resolution of $2 \cdot \bm{x}$ through a sequence of four convolutions with PReLU~\cite{He_ICCV_2015} activations in between.
-To upsample a given flow estimate by a factor of $4 \times$, we execute this upsampling network twice.
+To upsample a given optical flow estimate by a factor of $4 \times$, we execute the upsampling network twice.

 We have found it beneficial to not only guide the upsampling by providing the input images, but also the three measures from Section~\ref{sec:method:metrics} as they encode useful properties of the optical flow.
 We have otherwise kept our upsampling network deliberately simple without using spatially-varying upsampling kernels~\cite{Teed_ECCV_2020}, normalized convolution upsampling~\cite{Eldesokey_ARXIV_2021}, or self-guided upsampling~\cite{Luo_CVPR_2021}.
-After all, one of the reasons for estimating the flow at a lower resolution is improved efficiency and employing a more complex upsampling network would counteract this objective.
+After all, one of the reasons for estimating the optical flow at a lower resolution is improved efficiency and employing a more complex upsampling network would counteract this objective.

-Another reason for estimating flow a lower resolution is to mimic the inter-frame motion that the optical flow estimator was trained on during inference.
+Another reason for estimating the optical flow a lower resolution is to mimic the inter-frame motion that the optical flow estimator was trained on during inference.
 In our implementation, we use PWC-Net~\cite{Sun_CVPR_2018} to estimate the optical flow and fine-tune it on input patches of size $256 \times 256$ with a relatively small inter-frame motion magnitude.
-This flow estimator is expected to perform poorly on 4K inputs.
-But by downsampling our inputs to resemble the data on which the flow estimation network was trained, we achiever better frame interpolation result at high resolutions (see Table~\ref{tbl:upsampling}).
+This optical flow estimator is expected to perform poorly on out-of-domain high-resolution footage such as 4K inputs.
+But by downsampling our inputs to resemble the data on which the flow estimation network was trained, we achiever better interpolation result at high resolutions (see Table~\ref{tbl:upsampling}).